Aries (constellation): Stars

+Bayer gave the most prominent stars Bayer designations Alpha through Tau.
+Later designated three stars as Rho and two stars as Gamma, Theta, and Tau.
+Theta^{2} Arietis was dropped because it felt it was too dim, leaving Theta^{1} as the sole Theta. c Arietis was included in some atlases which is the star c Muscae Borealis in the obsolete constellation Musca Borealis, which is now an asterism.

 Bright stars

 Aries has three prominent stars forming an asterism, designated Alpha, Beta, and Gamma Arietis by Johann Bayer.
 Alpha (Hamal) and Beta (Sheratan) are commonly used for navigation.
 There is also one other star above the fourth magnitude, 41 Arietis (Bharani). α Arietis, called Hamal, is the brightest star in Aries.
 Its traditional name is derived from the Arabic word for "lamb" or "head of the ram" (ras al-hamal), which references Aries's mythological background.
 With a spectral class of K2 and a luminosity class of III, it is an orange giant with an apparent visual magnitude of 2.00, which lies 66 light-years from Earth.
 Hamal has a luminosity of and its absolute magnitude is −0.1.

+The constellation Aries showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 β Arietis, also known as Sheratan, is a blue-white star with an apparent visual magnitude of 2.64.
 Its traditional name is derived from "sharatayn", the Arabic word for "the two signs", referring to both Beta and Gamma Arietis in their position as heralds of the vernal equinox.
 The two stars were known to the Bedouin as "qarna al-hamal", "horns of the ram".
 It is 59 light-years from Earth.
 It has a luminosity of and its absolute magnitude is 2.1.
 It is a spectroscopic binary star, one in which the companion star is only known through analysis of the spectra.
 The spectral class of the primary is A5.
 Hermann Carl Vogel determined that Sheratan was a spectroscopic binary in 1903; its orbit was determined by Hans Ludendorff in 1907.
 It has since been studied for its eccentric orbit.